Gennady Timchenko: Sanctions

 In March 2014, following the Crimean status referendum, the U.S. Treasury put Timchenko on the Specially Designated Nationals List (SDN), a list of individuals sanctioned as “members of the Russian leadership’s inner circle.”
-The sanctions freeze any assets he holds in the US and ban him from entering the United States.
-Timchenko is on the list of Russian "oligarchs" named in the CAATSA unclassified report.
+The sanctions freeze any assets he holds in the United States and ban him from entering the U.S. Timchenko is on the list of Russian "oligarchs" named in the CAATSA unclassified report.

 On 22 February 2022, the UK government announced sanctions on Timchenko after Russia recognised the independence of the Donetsk and Luhansk people's republics and deployed troops to the republics.
 On 28 February 2022, in relation to the 2022 Russian invasion of Ukraine, the European Union blacklisted Timchenko and had all his assets frozen.
+He was sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security.
 On March 4, 2022 the Italian police seized his yacht Lena in the port city of Sanremo.
-The yacht was also placed on a United States sanctions list along with his wife and daughter.
+The yacht was also placed on a United States sanctions list; his wife and daughter are also named to the sanctions list.

 Personal life and citizenship

 Timchenko is married to Elena.
 They have three children.
-As of March 2014, Timchenko lives in Moscow, Russia, while his family resides in Switzerland.
+As of March 2014, Timchenko lives in Moscow while his family resides in Switzerland.
 His daughter Ksenia is married to Gleb Frank, son of Putin's former transport minister Sergey Frank.

-In a The Wall Street Journal interview, Timchenko said that in 1999 he gave up Russian citizenship and became a Finnish citizen.
+In an interview with The Wall Street Journal, Timchenko said that in 1999 he gave up Russian citizenship and became a Finnish citizen.

 In 2004, the Helsingin Sanomat wrote that he acquired Finnish citizenship, and that he lived in Geneva at that time.

 In an October 2012 interview with the Russian edition of Forbes, Timchenko said that he had both Russian and Finnish citizenships.
 In August 2014, Timchenko said in an interview with ITAR-TASS that he needed Finnish citizenship to travel in the 1990s, when it was harder to travel on a Russian passport, and that he never concealed having two passports.
-He said that, over the past fourteen years, he had been paying taxes in Switzerland and, prior to that, in Finland.
+He said over the past fourteen years, he had been paying taxes in Switzerland and prior to that, in Finland.
 "I scrupulously transfer to Russia the monies I owe to the Russian budget.
-In theory, I could have cut down the transfers citing the rule on inadmissibility of dual taxation but I never did this – I realized the proceeds that my monies were going off in wages to Russian doctors, teachers, and the military while I was not going to go bankrupt under any circumstances.
+In theory, I could have cut down the transfers citing the rule on inadmissibility of dual taxation but I never did this–I realized the proceeds that my monies were going off in wages to Russian doctors, teachers, and the military while I was not going to go bankrupt under any circumstances.
 I wouldn’t get poor if I shared the budget with others."
-The US Department of Treasury announcement of individuals under sanctions due to the 2014 Crimean crisis lists him as the citizen of Russia, Finland, and Armenia.
+The US Department of Treasury announcement of individuals under sanctions due to the annexation of Crimea by the Russian Federation lists him as a citizen of Russia, Finland, and Armenia.